Honor to Us All: Critical reception

 "Honor to Us All" has received mixed reviews from music critics, who shared differing opinions about the song's intended message.
 Irving Tan of Sputnikmusic reviewed "Honor to Us All" as "peerless in creating an atmosphere of burdening expectations, and just by listening to it you know that Mulan is on the verge of single-handedly chopping down ten generations' worth of family tree honor."
 Soundtrack.Net's Dan Goldwasser described "Honor to Us All" as a "nice" song but felt that it was more appropriate for a Broadway musical than an animated film.
 Jamie Meun of Medium appreciated the song for "expos[ing] sexism instead of promoting it" and "expos[ing] the ridiculous expectations of women in China during the Han Dynasty."
 Packaging Girlhood: Rescuing Our Daughters from Marketers' Schemes Sharon Lamb was concerned that younger listeners would not understand the irony intended by the song's lyrics about women and take them seriously.
 The New York Times film critic Janet Maslin disagreed with Lamb, writing, "Even the tiniest viewers should see how wrongly and repressively she is being treated."
 Kristyn Burtt of SheKnows accused the song of perpetuating "stereotype[s] that women are a prize in marriage", finding it difficult "not to cringe when listening to the song" despite the fact that Mulan refutes these stereotypes and traditions.
 Burtt also criticized its lyrics, questioning "why these lyrics are in a family film.
 It’s even more shocking to think we didn’t blink twice at this 20 years ago."

 "Honor to Us All" has not particularly enjoyed a reputation as one of Disney's "classic" songs.
 On Billboard's ranking of "Every Song From the Disney Renaissance (1989–'99)", "Honor to Us All" was placed at number 41.
 Billboard music critic Andrew Unterberger described the song as "too expository to be all that catchy" while "the traditional Eastern musical influence feels well-intentioned but clumsy."
 However, he highlighted the song's second verse as "a nice touch".
 Bustle's Kadeen Griffiths considers "Honor to Us All" one of "14 Disney Songs You Only Know The Chorus Of" despite its catchiness, selecting "scarier than the undertaker, we are meeting our Matchmaker" as the only lyrics she remembers.
 Consequence of Sound ranked "Honor to Us All" one of Disney's worst songs, at number 214.
-In a more positive opinion, The Odyssey Online ranked "Honor to Us All" one of "The Best Disney Songs From The 90s", at number seven, while BuzzFeed ranked it the 63rd greatest animated Disney song, out of 102.
+In a more positive opinion, BuzzFeed ranked it the 63rd greatest animated Disney song, out of 102.